Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Dynamo-driven fluctuating disk model and governing equations

-Finally, we assume that the variable part of the turbulent Maxwell stress response linearly to the mean fields $\bar B_r$ and $\bar B_\phi$, and hence \beq \alpha=\alpha_0\left[1+C_\beta f_\text{LSD}(0)f_\text{LSD}\left(\frac{2\pi}{5}\right)\right], \eeq where $C_\beta$ is roughly equal to the time average of $\bar B_r\bar B_\phi/\bar{b_rb_\phi}$, a scaling factor accounting for the relative strengths between the large- and small-scale magnetic fields.
-In panels (b) and (c) of Fig.~\ref{fig:model_compare}, we compare the evolution of the normalized Maxwell stress $\bar B_r\bar B_\phi/P$ from run~\texttt{AO1} of \cite{Zhou2024} to the corresponding dimensionless factor $f_\text{LSD}(0)f_\text{LSD}\left(\frac{2\pi}{5}\right)$ in Eq.~(\ref{eqn:alphass(B)}).
-We adopt the disk and dynamo coefficients that are comparable to \cite{Zhou2024}: $\alpha_0=0.3$, $\epsilon_0=0.1$, $\CO=20$ and $\Cl=30$.
+Finally, we assume that the variable part of the turbulent Maxwell stress response linearly to the mean stress $\bar B_r\bar B_\phi$, and hence \beq \alpha=\alpha_0\left[1+C_\beta f_\text{LSD}(0)f_\text{LSD}\left(\frac{2\pi}{5}\right)\right], \eeq where $C_\beta$ is roughly equal to the time average of $\bar B_r\bar B_\phi/\bar{b_rb_\phi}$, a scaling factor accounting for the relative strengths between the large- and small-scale magnetic fields.
+In panels (b) and (c) of Figure~\ref{fig:model_compare}, we compare the evolution of the normalized Maxwell stress $\bar B_r\bar B_\phi/P$ from run~\texttt{AO1} of \cite{Zhou2024} to the corresponding dimensionless factor $f_\text{LSD}(0)f_\text{LSD}\left(\frac{2\pi}{5}\right)$ in Equation~(\ref{eqn:alphass(B)}).
+We adopt the disk and dynamo coefficients that are comparable to \cite{Zhou2024}: $\alpha_0=0.3$, dimensionless scale height $\epsilon_0=0.1$, $\CO=20$ and $\Cl=30$.
 As indicated by the arrows in the two panels, our semi-analytical model captures both the radially outgoing dynamo waves and the merging between two adjacent waves that is mediated by turbulent diffusion.
+We also note that we do not aim to exactly reproduce the field patterns as seen in simulations, but merely to build a model that captures the essential variability of a LSD, namely that superposition of outgoing dynamo waves.

+Note that in Equation~(\ref{eqn:alphass(B)}), the variable part can be transiently negative [e.g., at $r\simeq 7r_0$ in Figure~\ref{fig:model_compare}(b) and $r\simeq2.5r_0$ in Figure~\ref{fig:model_compare}(c) for the shown time intervals], indicating that, temporally, the mean-field contribution to the Maxwell stress can be opposite to that of the turbulent contribution.
+However, non-local angular momentum transport may also occur due to the presence of mean fields \citep{BlackmanNauman2015}, e.g., through disk winds, which always dissipates the disk angular momentum regardless of the direction of the mean fields.
+To account for such effects, we set a floor value of $\alpha$ to be $0.1\alpha_0$, so that the turbulent viscosity is always positive.